 This programme will help make Lewisham’s diverse communities greener, healthier and more attractive places to live, work, play and do business.
-By restricting the through traffic that uses residential streets to avoid main roads, we will reduce congestion in your neighbourhood, improve air quality and make the local area more pleasant to walk and cycle through.
+By restricting the through traffic that uses the area to avoid main roads, we will create low-traffic neighbourhoods.
+This will reduce congestion on residential streets, improve air quality and make the local area more pleasant to walk and cycle through.

 During the first stage of the programme, local residents will be able to access local traffic data, share their views on traffic issues and help identify schemes to address them, via the StreetBuilder website (www.streetbuilder.io) and at a series of public events and workshops.

 During the second stage, proposed traffic management measures will be trialed for 6-18 months, so that we can monitor their impact, gather local opinion and assess whether to make any changes permanent.

 What kinds of measures could be included in the Healthy Neighbourhood Programme?

 To reduce through traffic in East Sydenham, the programme is likely to include measures to restrict motor traffic on certain streets while allowing pedestrians and cycles to pass, banned turns for motor vehicles, one way streets, and timed closures outside schools during pick up and drop of times.
 These kinds of measures will mean that more vulnerable road users, including children and the elderly, will feel more comfortable making journeys on foot or by bike.

 These traffic reduction measures can be complemented by trees, cycle parking, benches and improved crossing points.

 A key target of both the Mayor of London and the London Borough of Lewisham’s Transport Strategy is for 80% of all journeys in London to be made by sustainable means of transport (walking, cycling and public transport) by 2041.
 To achieve this, we have to create street environments that encourage people to walk and cycle rather than drive.